 the preservation of this irreplaceable heritage is in the public interest so that its vital legacy of cultural, educational, aesthetic, inspirational, economic, and energy benefits will be maintained and enriched for future generations of Americans.

 Established in 1977, the Historic Preservation Fund (HPF) is the funding source of the preservation awards to the States, Tribes, local governments, and non-profits.
-Authorized at $150 million per year, the funding is provided by Outer Continental Shelf oil lease revenues, not tax dollars.
+Authorized at $150 million per year, the funding is provided by Outer Continental Shelf oil and gas lease revenues, not tax dollars.
 The HPF uses revenues of a non-renewable resource to benefit the preservation of other irreplaceable resources.